 Working with Indigenous Creatives

-We actively collaborate with Indigenous artists, writers, translators, and illustrators, ensuring both authenticity and economic reconciliation.
-This is in line with guidelines such as the BC Arts Council’s guide to working with Indigenous artists, which emphasizes consent, fair compensation, and cultural ownership.
+We actively collaborate with Indigenous artists, writers, translators, and illustrators, maintaining both authenticity and economic reconciliation.
+Our approach aligns with guidelines such as the BC Arts Council’s guide to working with Indigenous artists, which emphasizes consent, fair compensation, and cultural ownership.
+Without an Indigenous consultant or designer, we are aware that as non-Indigenous artists, we are not in a position to recreate other people’s lived experiences without guidance.

 Respecting Symbolism and Cultural Protocols

-Indigenous symbols and art forms are not universal—they are specific to Nations, territories, and teachings.
-We avoid generalizations and pan-Indigenous tropes, instead seeking guidance and permissions where necessary.
+Since Indigenous symbols and art forms are specific to Nations, territories, and teachings, we avoid generalizations and pan-Indigenous tropes, instead seeking guidance and permissions where necessary.
+Throughout our process, we keep an open-minded approach to correction and learning.

-This culturally informed approach is reinforced through optional training, such as the San’yas Indigenous Cultural Safety course, which helps us to better understand cultural contexts.
+Our culturally informed approach is reinforced through optional training, such as the San’yas Indigenous Cultural Safety course, familiarizing ourselves with how to work across cultural contexts.

 OCIO Artwork Adaptation

-When crafting language and terminology, we follow the UBC Indigenous Peoples Language Guide and BC Government’s Writing Guide to ensure respectful, accurate, and inclusive word choices.
+When crafting language and terminology, we follow the UBC Indigenous Peoples Language Guide and BC Government Writing Guide to ensure respectful, accurate, and inclusive word choices.

 Cultural Attribution and Intellectual Property Rights